-Proudly hosting the opening and closing matches of the 2014 Soccer World Cup, and still the largest soccer stadium on the continent, seating a crowd of more than 95,000, Rio's Maracana has seen many records set.
-The stadium is currently used to host the local soccer league games, and is the home of the Brazillian soccer team.
-The Maracana is also often used by international acts visiting Brazil as a performance venue, with Madonna and Sir Paul McCartney among the big names who have played here.
+Proudly hosting the opening and closing matches of the 2014 Soccer World Cup and 2016 Olympic Games ceremonies, and still the largest soccer stadium on the continent with a capacity of more than 78,000, Rio's Maracana has seen many records set.
+The stadium hosts local soccer league games, and is the home of the Brazillian soccer team, but the Maracana is also often used by international acts visiting Brazil as a performance venue, with Madonna and Sir Paul McCartney among the big names who have played here.
 Inside the ground is a Hall of Fame honouring soccer greats such as Pele, Roberto Dinamite, Romário, Valdo and Bebeto, all of whom have been honoured by having their footprints cast in the sidewalk.
 A guided tour will take you through the hall, where you can enjoy a display of historical photographs and a great panoramic view of the city, among other things.

 Address: Rua Professor Eurico Rabelo

 Opening times: Open daily, from 9am to 5pm

 Admission: Basic tour costs BRL 36 (Monday to Thursday), or BRL 40 (Friday to Sunday)